FPHS CREW TEAM VOLUNTEER JOB DESCRIPTIONS

 and if you don’t want to stay they will bring you back to your car or you can drive over to Sandy Run and

-walk in *(PLEASE NOTE THE SHUTTLE BUSES DON’T OPERATE THAT EARLY).
-I will notify you by Friday
+walk in *(PLEASE NOTE THE SHUTTLE BUSES DON’T OPERATE THAT EARLY). you will be notified no later than Friday

 what time to be there.